kaloyaan/cpsc-334-task1/README.md

 ### Downside
 - The current system configuration does not allow us to run across virtual displays, unlike some natively-run code.
-- The process of utilzing full screen is a bit janky.
+- The process of utilzing full screen is a bit janky without changing system setting.
 - To use all the features of Javascript, we would need to run on a server rather than just via files, removing some of the universality.

 ## Potential Pitfalls
 - Sometimes when drawing a rectangle, a prompt does not immendiately appear.
 To fix this, click the center of the rectangle to initiate the prompt.
 - If you draw a rectangle and did not want to save it, you can hit 'cancel' on the prompt and it will not be saved.

+## Interesting Note on Generative Art
+While not meant to be a generative art system, this program could definitely be modified to be one, and some outputs from playing around are quite visually appealing (and evocative of the introduction to Pixar's *Monster's Inc.*).